aquaULB/solving_pde_mooc/notebooks/02_TimeIntegration/02_02_RungeKutta.md

 k_2 &= f(t^n+\frac{3}{4}dt, y^n+dt(\frac{1}{2}k_1+\frac{1}{4}k_2)).
 \end{align}

 Let's implement it for the problem of a body in free fall described by \ref{eq:free_fall}.
-Make sure you understand the part devoted to the implicit scheme...
+Make sure you understand the implementation of the implicit scheme in the code...

 [1]: <https://en.wikipedia.org/wiki/List_of_Runge–Kutta_methods> "list of RK"